fernandokosh/redmine_time_tracker/README.markdown

 Reports are the method of generating invoices for customers.
 The layout is set up to be a simple list and you are able to generate a print-out.
 You can add you custom logo via the plugin settings in the Redmine administration.

 ## Version History
+* 0.10.4 fixed time bookings not working with all Ruby versions
 * 0.10.3 fixed report hardcoding the jquery version
 * 0.10.2 fixed time bookings not being updateable
 * 0.10.1 fixed some bugs with Redmine > 3